Imperial examination: Korea

 Korea directly participated in the Chinese imperial examination system during the 9th century when as many as 88 Sillans received degrees after passing the Tang examinations.

 The Korean examination system was established in 958 under the reign of Gwangjong of Goryeo.
 The examination system was spread to Goryeo in 957 by a visiting Hanlin scholar named Shuang Ji from Later Zhou.
 Gwangjong was highly pleased with Shuang Ji and requested that he remain at the Korean court permanently.

-According to Xu Jing, writing during the Song dynasty, the Korean examinations were largely the same as the Chinese ones with some differences:
+According to Xu Jing, writing during the Song dynasty, the Korean examinations were largely the same as the Chinese ones with some differences.
+Unlike in China, the examination papers were written in both the Idu script and Classical Chinese.
+The exam takers did not sit in separate cells like in China, but rather sat on the ground in the open under sunshades.

 Some Korean examination practices converged with the Chinese system.
 By the end of the Goryeo period, a military exam had been added, the triennial schedule observed, and the exam hierarchy organized into provincial, metropolitan, and palace levels, similar to the Chinese.
 Other practices, such as the inclusion of exams on Buddhism and the worship of Confucius, were not shared with China.
 Outside China, the examination system was most widely implemented in Korea, with enrollment rates surpassing even that of China.
-Any free man (not Nobi) was able to take the examinations.
+In theory, any free man (not Nobi) was able to take the examinations, but in practice the yangban aristocratic class eventually monopolized the system.
 At the start of the Joseon period, 33 candidates were selected from every triennial examination, and the number increased to 50 later on.
 In comparison, China's selected candidates after each palace examination were no more than 40 to 300 from the Tang to Ming dynasties while encompassing a landmass six times larger than Korea.
 By the Joseon period, high offices were closed to aristocrats who had not passed the exams.
 Over the span of 600 years, the Joseon civil service selected more than 14,606 candidates in the highest level examinations on 744 occasions.
 The examination system continued until 1894 when it was abolished by the Gabo Reform.
-All Korean examinations were conducted using the Idu script from their establishment in 958 to their termination in 1894.